<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[DBaldone]]></dc:creator>

-<pubDate>Tue, 19 May 2026 00:40:44 +0000</pubDate>
+<pubDate>Fri, 19 Jun 2026 15:00:15 +0000</pubDate>

-<guid isPermaLink="false">https://phonebaldone.com/what-is-usufruct-and-how-does-it-protect-spouses-in-louisiana-2/</guid>
+<guid isPermaLink="false">https://phonebaldone.com/how-to-create-a-valid-olographic-will-in-louisiana/</guid>

-<p>The post <a href="https://phonebaldone.com/what-is-usufruct-and-how-does-it-protect-spouses-in-louisiana-2/">What Is Usufruct and How Does It Protect Spouses in Louisiana?</a> appeared first on <a href="https://phonebaldone.com">Damon J. Baldone &amp; Associates</a>.</p>
+<p>The post <a href="https://phonebaldone.com/how-to-create-a-valid-olographic-will-in-louisiana/">How to Create a Valid Olographic Will in Louisiana</a> appeared first on <a href="https://phonebaldone.com">Damon J. Baldone &amp; Associates</a>.</p>

 ]]></description>

-<p>If you have questions about how usufruct may apply to your family&#8217;s estate, <a href="https://phonebaldone.com/">Damon J Baldone &amp; Associates</a> can help you understand your options.
-Call <a href="tel:9853068146">(985) 306-8146</a> or <a href="https://phonebaldone.com/contact-us/">reach out to our team</a> to schedule a consultation.</p>
+<p>If you have questions about whether a handwritten will meets Louisiana&#8217;s legal standards, <a href="https://phonebaldone.com/">Damon J Baldone &amp; Associates</a> can help you evaluate your options.
+Call <a href="tel:9853068146">(985) 306-8146</a> or <a href="https://phonebaldone.com/contact-us/">reach out to our office</a> to schedule a consultation.</p>

 <table class="wp-block-table" style="border-collapse: collapse; border: 1px solid #ddd; width: 100%; margin-bottom: 1rem">